 A couple of years ago I discovered Flax4Life cakes at a natural foods tradeshow, and kept a diligent eye on their website to see when they would be available.
 They did hit shelves for a brief time, but then disappeared.
 Luckily, they are back, in stores, and are now in more convenient packaging.
 They changed the taller round cakes to square shapes that stack and fit safely in the refrigerator.

-Flax4Life cakes are frosted, bakery-fresh cakes that are reportedly made in a dairy-free, gluten-free, and nut-free facility.
+Flax4Life cakes are not only frosted, these bakery-fresh cakes are also amply decorated with toasted coconut or chocolate shavings.
 They keep on the counter for several days, but are refrigerated once opened, and can be frozen to enjoy at a later date.
 These cakes are also relatively high in Omega 3s (from flaxseed), and contain a little dose of fiber and protein in each serving.

 I’m the odd person out who prefers frosting to cake.
 I’ve never been a big fan of fluffy sweet bread, with one exception: carrot cake.
 Not the cake-mix type, but rather rich, moist, dense, flavor-loaded carrot cake.
 So I was eager to see if Flax4Life cakes could be my new holy grail for last minute special occasion needs.